Under the light of a new star: evolution of planetary atmospheres through protoplanetary disc dispersal and boil-off: Discussion

-Additional ways to resolve the tension between core accretion and XUV photoevaporation include accounting for higher gas opacities due to dust and/or forming the planet at the very end of the disc lifetime \citep{LeeChiang2016}; considering increased planetary luminosity as a result of giant mergers \citep{Liu2015,Inamdar2016}; recycling of high-entropy material from the disc \citep{Ormel2015,Fung2015,Cimerman2017,AliDib2020,Chen2020}; or accretion-induced shocks \citep{Lee2019}.
-Indeed we find that, in the lack of such mechanisms, many planets undergo runaway accretion before disc dispersal, particularly in the case of more realistic disc evolution models.
-Since we observe many more sub-Neptunes with atmospheric mass fractions $\lesssim 5 \%$ compared to Jovian planets, there must exist mechanisms such as those described that slow or delay the rate of accretion prior to disc dispersal.
+Whilst we have shown boil-off is an important process and may provide a solution to the aforementioned discrepancy, other mechanisms do exist that may also resolve this tension.
+For example, one important consideration that has not been included in this work is the effects of gas opacity on accretion \citep[e.g.][]{Ikoma2000,Piso2015}.
+As additionally considered in multiple studies \citep{Ikomi2012,Lee2014,Lee2015,LeeChiang2016,Lee2018,FungLee2018}, dust acts to increase gas opacity in the planet's atmosphere and surrounding protoplanetary disc, which thus slows cooling and the rate of gas accretion.
+In this case, typical accreted atmospheres are $\lesssim 10\%$, thus reducing the significance of the discrepancy between accretion and mass loss.
+Additional ways to resolve tensions include: forming the planet at the very end of the disc lifetime \citep{LeeChiang2016}; accretion-induced shocks \citep{Lee2019}, increased planetary luminosity as a result of giant mergers \citep{Liu2015,Inamdar2016}; or recycling of high-entropy material from the disc, although we highlight that the efficacy of this mechanism is currently under debate \citep{Ormel2015,Fung2015,Cimerman2017,Kurokawa2018,AliDib2020,Chen2020,Bailey2023,Savignac2023}.
+Indeed, we find that, in the lack of such mechanisms, many planets undergo runaway accretion before disc dispersal, particularly in the case of more realistic disc evolution models.
+Since we observe many more sub-Neptunes with atmospheric mass fractions $\lesssim 5 \%$ compared to Jovian planets, there must exist mechanisms such as those described that slow or delay the rate of accretion prior to disc dispersal.}}